 If you want something that sounds great without buying extra gear, these are better starting points:

-Shure MV7 (~$230) โ USB and XLR hybrid, similar look and feel to the SM7B, works plug-and-play.
+Shure MV7+ (~$299) - USB and XLR hybrid, similar look and feel to the SM7B, works plug-and-play.
+(Note: the original MV7 at ~$230 has been discontinued; the MV7+ is the current replacement with added features.)
 This is the SM7B for people who don't want to mess with interfaces.
 Genuinely excellent.

-Audio-Technica ATR2100x-USB (~$90) โ A solid USB/XLR mic for people who want to test podcasting before committing to a full setup.
+Audio-Technica ATR2500x-USB (~$90) - A solid USB/XLR mic for people who want to test podcasting before committing to a full setup.

 The Full Joe Rogan Setup (Approximate)